Hsien-HsiuLiao/wikipedia-search/README.md

 #### built using React

-User inputs search term which and presses enter to return results
+User inputs search term and presses enter to return results

 User inputs search term and clicks button to return results (in progress)